-If the UK leaves the EU without a deal, there may be changes that affect private, official or abattoir veterinarians.

 If the UK leaves the EU without a deal, there will be no additional checks at the UK borders on animal imports that originated in the EU.
 However, the way animal and animal products importers tell the UK authorities of these imports will change.

 They’ll no longer use the EU’s import system Trade Control and Expert System (TRACES) for importing into the UK.
-The new Import of Products, Animals, Food and Feed System (IPAFFS) system will replace this, launching in:
+The new Import of Products, Animals, Food and Feed System (IPAFFS) system will replace this.

 Changes to pet travel

-The rules for taking pets to any EU country will change if the UK leaves the EU with no deal and is treated as an unlisted country.
+The rules for taking pets to any EU country will change if the UK leaves the EU without a deal and is treated as an unlisted country.